MorrisMA/M65C02A/README.md

 ##BP-Relative Addressing Mode Instructions

-The M65C02A introduces the base-pointer relative [bp,B] and post-indexed base- pointer relative indirect [(bp,B),Y] addressing modes.
-The M65C02A base- pointer relative addressing modes is designed to support the stack frames such as those used by programming languages such as C and Pascal.
+The M65C02A supports base-relative addressing whenever the upper byte of X is not zero.
+Base-pointer relative addressing supports the stack frames such as those used by programming languages such as C and Pascal.

-The base-pointer (B) is X, and the offset included in the instruction, bp, is zero based; this makes the value on the top of the stack offset 0.
-Further, offset bp is signed so that positive addresses point to parameters of a function, and negative offsets point to local variables.
-On entry into the function, the current base pointer, X, is pushed, and then the stack pointer is moved into X to mark the stack frame; offset 0 is the previous base pointer, offset 2 is the return address, and offset 4 and above are the parameters passed into function.
+The base-pointer is X, and the offset included in the instruction, bp, is one based; this makes the value on the top of the stack offset 1.
+Further, the offset (zp or abs) is signed so that addresses greater than 1 point to parameters of a function, and offsets less than 1 point to local variables.
+On entry into the function, the current base pointer, X, is pushed, and then the stack pointer is moved into X to mark the stack frame; offset 1 is the previous base pointer, offset 3 is the return address, and offset 5 and above are the parameters passed into function.

-There are 16 M65C02A instructions using this addressing mode.
-There are eight standard base-pointer relative instructions:

-    ORA/AND/EOR/ADC/STA/LDA/CMP/SBC bp,B
-    ASL/ROL/LSR/ROR/TSB/TRB/DEC/INC bp,B

-There are eight standard post-indexed base-pointer relative indirect
-instructions:

-    ORA/AND/EOR/ADC/STA/LDA/CMP/SBC (bp,B),Y

-These instructions support all of M65C02A prefix instructions described above.
-IND, SIZ, and ISZ have the expected effects.
-The registers of the X register stack, especially TOS and NOS, can be used to set up and maintain base pointers into the system stack and into other memory structures such as the auxiliary stack, which is also implemented with X. When using OAX, A becomes the base pointer, and X is the accumulator.
-When using OAY, A becomes the post- index register, and Y is the accumulator.

-If the OSX prefix instruction is applied to these instructions, the addressing mode becomes SP-relative.
-OSX should only be applied to the RMW BP-relative and the post-indexed BP-relative Indirect instructions; applying OSX to the RO/WO BP-relative instructions simply duplicates the SP-relative instructions with the penalty of an additional byte/cycle.
+If the OSX prefix instruction is applied to any pre-indexed zero page or pre- indexed absolute ALU instructions, then the addressing mode becomes stack- relative.

 ##SP-Relative Addressing Mode Instructions

-There are eight stack pointer relative addressing mode instructions.
-Like with the BP-relative addressing mode, the offset is zero based.
-The eight SP- relative instructions are implemented in order to reduce the number of prefix codes needed to implement access to local parameters on the stack:

-    ORA/AND/EOR/ADC/STA/LDA/CMP/SBC sp,S

-Thus, the programmer can easily access local and function/procedure parameters relative to the stack frame, or base pointer, and working parameters relative to the stack pointer with instructions that are the same length and execute in the same number of memory cycles.
-Like the BP-relative instructions, these instructions support all of the M65C02A prefix instructions.
-Applying the OSX prefix to these instructions converts them to BP-relative with the penalty of an additional byte/cycle.

 ##Extended (16-bit) Push/Pop Instructions

 The M65C02A provides four push instructions and two pop/pull instructions not found on the 6502/65C02 processors.
-These instructions push/pull 16-bit values to/from the system stack:
+These instructions push/pull 8-/16-bit values to/from the system stack except for the PHR instruction which pushes a 16-bit value:

     PHR rel16           ; PusH word Relative

+    PSH #imm            ; PuSH byte Immediate
-    PSH #imm16          ; PuSH word Immediate
+    PSH.w #imm16        ; PuSH word Immediate

-    PSH zp              ; PuSH word Zero Page Direct PSH abs             ; PuSH word Absolute
+    PSH zp              ; PuSH byte Zero Page Direct PSH.w zp            ; PuSH word Zero Page Direct

+    PSH abs             ; PuSH byte Absolute
+    PSH.w abs           ; PuSH word Absolute

+    PUL zp              ; PULl byte Zero Page Direct
-    PUL zp              ; PULl word Zero Page Direct
+    PUL.w zp            ; PULl word Zero Page Direct

+    PUL abs             ; PULl byte Absolute
-    PUL abs             ; PULl word Absolute
+    PUL.w abs           ; PULl word Absolute

 The PHR instruction resolves the absolute address of the 16-bit relative displacement, and pushes that absolute 16-bit value onto the system stack.
 The